-- (a) For the purposes of AFCA's time limits, a complaint submitted to: - (i) a Predecessor Scheme on or after 1 November 2018 that is then referred to AFCA, will be treated as submitted to AFCA on the date it was received by the Predecessor Scheme - (ii) AFCA before 1 November 2018 will be treated as submitted to AFCA on the date it was first received by AFCA - (b) For purpose of the rest of AFCA's Rules, a complaint submitted to a Predecessor Scheme that is then referred or forwarded to AFCA, and a complaint submitted to AFCA before 1 November 2018, will be treated as received by AFCA when these rules become operational (or such later date when the complaint was referred to AFCA), and these rules will apply.
+. . a) For t he purposes of AFCA's time limits, a complaint submitted to: B.4.5.1 (i) a Predecessor Scheme on or after 1 November 2018 that is then referred to AFCA, will be treated as submitted to AFCA on the date it was received by the Predecessor Scheme (ii) AFCA before 1 November 2018 will be treated as submitted to AFCA on the date it was first received by AFCA b) Pred comp recei burpose of the rest of AFCA's Rules, a complaint submitted to a lecessor Scheme that is then referred or forwarded to AFCA, and a plaint submitted to AFCA before 1 November 2018, will be treated as ived by AFCA when these rules become operational (or such later date in the complaint was referred to AFCA), and these rules will apply. c) Where a complaint received by the Superannuation Complaints Tribunal before 1 November 2018 is referred or forwarded to AFCA: (i) by the Superannuation Complaints Tribunal; (ii) following a decision of the Federal Court on a question of law referred to it for determination; or (iii) because it has been remitted by the Federal Court for reconsideration; then: (iv) for the purposes of AFCA's time limits, it will be treated as submitted to AFCA on the date it was received by the Superannuation Complaints Tribunal; and (v) For the purpose of the rest of AFCA's Rules, it will be treated as submitted to AFCA on the date it was referred or forwarded to AFCA.